 In many cases, the surface will be treated with some sort of electrical discharge.
 This can ensure that excess paints run off and that the applied paint sticks perfectly to the surface, and it is not something conventional painters would ever have reason to use.

-If you need high quality industrial painting in Dublin then call Painterly on 01 254 8255.
+If you need high quality industrial and commercial painting in Dublin then call Painterly on 01 254 8255.